 Wastewater: The project proposes to treat wastewater on site using a small sewage treatment plant located in the back-of-house area.
-The plant will be built concurrently with the Abercorn Residence and will be sized appropriately to that residence with expansion capacity for the DeJoria villa which will be built subsequently.
+The plant will be built concurrently with the Abercorn Residence and will be sized appropriately to that residence.
 A full analysis of wastewater options and recommendations was conducted for the EIA and is presented in Section 5.9.